Archaeology, and Forensic Archaeology and Anthropology Taster Day

 Wed 18 Apr 2018, 09:00 - 16:00

-The Archaeology Taster Day will be split into two sessions: a morning session and an afternoon session.
+The Archaeology, and Forensic Archaeology and Anthropology Taster Day will be split into two sessions: a morning session and an afternoon session.

 Individuals and school groups are welcome to attend both sessions, or choose to attend either the morning or afternoon session.

 This workshop will introduce you to the field of human osteology; how osteologists gather data from the skeleton, what information is recorded and how this information can be used to investigate past populations.
 The University of Bradford has an international reputation for teaching and research in human skeletal remains and this workshop will give you the opportunity to gain hands-on experience in this area, with staff and researchers from Archaeological Sciences.

 Archaeology, Landscapes and Climate Change